jczy17/portfolio/finalproject2.md

 there is an abundance of stuff to outdoors here and there was nice data on that. <br>
 So the audience is young people in Pittsburgh. <br>

-Luckily, because I am a young person in Pittsburgh, I had plenty of people in this demographic to interview.
-I interviewed 2 males/ 1 female, and I did interview one person who is not from Pittsburgh, just to get an outsider perspective from someone who doesn't have any Pittsburgh bias in either direction.

 ## Interview script
 Goals: <br>
 I intended to do a few things: <br>